BastienBYRA/CPE-Mapper/README.md

 # Getting Started

 ## Installing
-You can install Tunix in several ways:
+You can install CPE-mapper in several ways:

 1. From `npm`.
 ```bash